This article was first published in August 2019, and was last updated in June 2020.

 Singapore is a growing country, in size

-Perhaps the most surprising of all the facts about Singapore is that the country has grown in size in the last decades and not through expansion or invasion of other countries but through land reclamation efforts which started in varying degrees, since the arrival of the British in 1822.
+Perhaps the most surprising of all the facts about Singapore is that the country has grown in land size in the last decades.
+This is not through expansion or invasion of other countries but through land reclamation efforts which started in varying degrees, since the arrival of the British in 1822.

 Around 25% of Singapore today did not exist at independence and has been reclaimed from the sea to cater to industrial and population growth.